Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Road-map to Constrain the interior structure and tidal heating mode

-Consistent with Section~\ref{sec:heatgenerationclasses}, the patterns of the posterior Probability Density Functions (PDFs) of the amplitude and phase lag of $k_2$ largely differ from the PDFs of the amplitudes and phases of $h_2$ and $l_2$ (Figure~\ref{fig:obsrvblsmassheatlibgeneral}).
-PDFs of $k_2$ and $\epsilon_{k_2}$ have several peaks that are associated with tidal activity dominated in the core versus in the shell.
-A different pattern of distribution and peaks associated with different regimes of tidal activity is observed for $h_2$ and $l_2$, and their phase lags, since these quantities are largely insensitive to tidal activity in the core.
-The posterior PDFs show that while the $h_2$ and $l_2$ and their phase lags (Figure~\ref{fig:obsrvblsmassheatlibgeneral}) are strongly correlated with each other (dominated by the response of the shell), their correlation with the amplitude and phase lag of $k_2$ depends on where the tidal dissipation dominantly occurs.
+The patterns of the posterior probability density functions (PDFs) of the amplitude and phase lag of $k_2$ largely differ from the PDFs of the amplitudes and phases of $h_2$ and $l_2$ (Figure~\ref{fig:obsrvblsmassheatlibgeneral}), consistent with Section~\ref{sec:heatgenerationclasses}.
+PDFs of $|k_2|$ and $\epsilon_{k_2}$ have several peaks associated with different tidal dissipation mechanisms that can occur either in the shell or in the core.
+Each of these peaks correspond to the ranges of viscosities that can explain the estimated total heat shown in Figure~\ref{figure:heatviscs}.
+A different distribution pattern and peaks associated with different regimes of tidal activity are obtained for $h_2$ and $l_2$, and their phase lags.
+This different pattern arises from the fact that $|h_2|$ and $|l_2|$ are largely insensitive to tidal activity in the core, and thus do not reveal any peaks associated with the dissipation in the shell.
+Moreover, the posterior PDFs (Figure~\ref{fig:obsrvblsmassheatlibgeneral}) show that while the $|h_2|$ and $|l_2|$ and their phase lags are strongly correlated with each other (dominated by the response of the shell).
+Their correlation with the amplitude and phase lag of $k_2$ depends on where the tidal dissipation dominantly occurs.